pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 author: Pushkar Kadam
 ---

-Few months ago, while discussing about cryptography, my friend told me about the 75th Anniversary Commemorative Coin.
+A few months ago, while discussing about cryptography (the art of writing or solving codes), my friend told me about the 75th Anniversary Commemorative Coin.
 This limited edition fifty cent coin was released on 1 September 2022 by Australian Mint to celebrate the 75th anniversary of the Australian Signals Directorate (ASD).
 The specialty of this coin is that there are several cryptography puzzles minted on this coin.

-This blog consists of solutions to the puzzle using Python programming language.
+This blog post aims to explain the methods to crack the codes using the Python programming language.
 If you do not code and are simply interested in the code-breaking process, I plan to explain how the puzzles can also be solved manually.